initKmix -- A Novel Initial Partition Generation Algorithm for Clustering Mixed Data using k-means-based Clustering: Introduction

 \section{Introduction}

-Clustering is a process in which similar data points are grouped in the same clusters whereas dissimilar data points are grouped is different clusters based on some notion of `similarity' \cite{ClusteringbookJain}.
-Many datasets only contain numeric or categorical attributes, whereas majority of real-world datasets contain both kinds of attributes, which are called mixed datasets \cite{Booksmachine,WEKAwitten1}.
-Most of the clustering algorithms that are developed to handle only numeric or categorical datasets cannot be directly used to cluster mixed datasets because the calculation of `similarity' is not straight forward when dealing with mixed datasets.
+Clustering is a process in which similar data points are grouped in the same clusters whereas dissimilar data points are grouped is different clusters based on some notion of `similarity' \citep{ClusteringbookJain}.
+Many datasets only contain numeric or categorical attributes; however, the majority of real-world datasets contain both types of attributes.
+These are called mixed datasets \citep{Booksmachine,WEKAwitten1}.
+Most clustering algorithms developed to handle only numeric or categorical datasets cannot be directly used to cluster mixed datasets because the calculation of `similarity' is not straight forward in mixed datasets \citep{amirshehrozsurvey}.

-Various types of clustering algorithms have been developed to cluster mixed datasets \cite{mixedddatareview}; the most prominent being the partitional, hierarchical, model-based and neural network-based methods \cite{amirshehrozsurvey}.
-The partitional clustering methods are more popular among the research community because they are (i) simpler in interpretation and implementation, (ii) linear time complexity in the number of data objects, and (iii) easily adaptable to parallel architectures.
-K-means clustering is an approach to perform partitional clustering.
-The traditional K-means algorithm is developed to cluster datasets with only numeric attributes.
-The objective function uses a distance metric (e.g. Euclidean distance) that can only be defined for numeric attributes.
-This type of clustering method is further extended by modifying the distance metric to cluster mixed datasets \cite{Huang1997,AmirLipika2007,amirshehrozsurvey}.
+Various types of clustering algorithms have been developed to handle mixed datasets \citep{mixedddatareview}; the most prominent being the partitional, hierarchical, model-based, and neural network-based methods \citep{amirshehrozsurvey}.
+The partitional clustering methods are more popular among the research community because they are (i) simpler in interpretation and implementation, (ii) linear in time complexity with the number of data points, and (iii) easily adaptable to parallel architectures.
+The traditional k-means algorithm is a partitional clustering algorithm that was developed to cluster datasets with only numeric attributes \citep{kmeanclusterinitialization1}.
+Its objective function uses a distance metric (e.g. Euclidean distance) that can only be defined for numeric attributes.
+This type of clustering algorithm is further extended to develop \textbf{k}-means-based clustering for \textbf{m}ixed \textbf{d}atasets (KMD) algorithms \citep{Huang1997,AmirLipika2007,amirshehrozsurvey}.
+The KMD algorithms comprise of a family of algorithms that may differ in the definition of their cluster center, distance measure and objective function \citep{amirshehrozsurvey}.
+Most of these partitional clustering approaches perform hard clustering, i.e. a data point can belong to only one cluster.
+In fuzzy clustering approaches, a data point can be assigned to more than one cluster with different membership values.
+Approaches based on fuzzy clustering have also been applied for mixed datasets \citep{ji2012fuzzy,DURSO2019513}.
+In this paper, we focus on hard clustering clustering algorithms.